What to Do in Nelson City

 Location: Nelson and beyond.

 The Nelson region is home to about 25 cellar doors.
 Although these cellar doors are not in the city centre itself, it’s just a short drive to the start of Nelson’s wine-making region.
 Richmond is home to nine wineries.
 A mix of organic, award-winning and historic wines are waiting to be discovered among the vines.
-Find out more in 23 Nelson Wineries on the Nelson Wine Trail.
+Find out more in the 23 Nelson Wineries on the Nelson Wine Trail.

 13. Go to the Nelson Market and Monty’s Sunday Market